 As parent coach, Teresa guides parents through a process, including referrals to appropriate professionals as needed, discussions of outcomes of assessments and services, emotional support, and overall seeing them through to a positive outcome for their family and children.

-Teresa enjoys writing on topics related to giftedness and twice-exceptionality and has been published on Mother.ly, Filter Free Parents, GHF (Gifted Homeschoolers Forum) and Hoagies Education Page.
-She is currently the parent support specialist Big Minds Unschool, a K-8 school for twice-exceptional learners.
+Teresa enjoys writing on topics related to giftedness and twice-exceptionality and has been published on Mother.ly, Filter Free Parents, GHF (Gifted Homeschoolers Forum) and Hoagies Gifted Education Page.
+She is currently the parent support specialist at Big Minds Unschool, a K-8 school for twice-exceptional learners.
 She offers parent support groups here, and in her private practice.
+She consults with and gives talks to faculty of schools in the SF Bay Area on twice-exceptionality.

 Teresa is a member of CAMFT (California Association of Marriage and Family Therapists,) East Bay CAMFT, and SENG (Supporting the Emotional Needs of the Gifted).
 She has training in mindfulness and EFT (Emotional Freedom Technique), also known as tapping).